Jaykul/DevOps2023-Building/ReadMe.md

 ---

 # The FUTURE?

-note: There are some other people out there who built their own CI/CD systems.

 ## https://earthly.dev/

 CI based on BuildKit

 - Supports complex build graphs
 - Every pipeline runs in containers
-- Everything is cached and paralellized
+- Everything is cached and parallelized
 - Builds run the same, everywhere

 note: If things had turned out a little differently, I might be giving this talk about Earthly.dev.
 Earthly is a CI framework that's based on BuildKit.
-You can use it to run local builds on the edge (and trivially output to your working directory), but the builds always run in a container, so like the cloud, it's always clean, and it works the same for everyone.
-It caches and parallelizes agressively, so you might actually speed up your builds using it.
+You can use it to run local builds on the edge (whether you're outputting to your working directory, or generating container images), but the builds always run in a container, so like the cloud, it's always clean, and it works the same for everyone.
+It caches and parallelizes aggressively, so you might actually speed up your builds using it.

 <!-- .slide: data-background="url(images/ccbysa.png) bottom 10px left 200px/auto 80px no-repeat, url(images/summit.png) bottom 10px right 10px/auto 80px no-repeat, url(images/pshsummit.svg) bottom 10px left 65%/30% 80px no-repeat, url(images/background.jpg) bottom 0px left 0px/100% 100px no-repeat" -->